 What documents does the Crown have to give me?

 The Crown has a legal duty to give you the information they have about you for free.
-The Crown uses the information included in your disclosure at your trial to try to prove you're guilty.
+The Crown uses the information included in your disclosure at your to try to prove you're guilty.

 The disclosure may include: